Amzani/apidesk-sdk-test-def/docs/models/components/updateopportunityrequestvalue.md

 # UpdateOpportunityRequestValue

-The actual data or value associated with the custom field in the opportunity record.
-This value should align with the field's intended use and format, providing meaningful information that enhances the opportunity's data set.
+The value assigned to the custom field for the opportunity.
+This property holds the actual data or information that the custom field is meant to capture, allowing for tailored data tracking and analysis.
+Ensure the value aligns with the intended use of the custom field.

 ## Supported Types